plysrh/apply-digital/README.md

 - Colors differ from the original design.
 This is intentional to use instead the tailwind palette.
 - Some dimensions have been adjusted to make things more responsive.
 - There is a bug between the filter and the total pages.
 The total pages are the same with or without a filter selected.
+- There is room for loading improvements when redirecting from root to catalog and when filtering and/or changing pages.